openstack-archive/networking-ovs-dpdk/doc/source/usage.rst

     (datapath type) OVS bridges will be set to use this datapath.
 This parameter should be set to 'netdev' (without '') for userspace OVS.

 **OVS_DPDK_RTE_LIBRTE_VHOST**
-    (y/n) Enable libvhost/vhost-cuse.
-If ovs commit is before vhost-cuse support was added, this should be 'n'.
-Defaults to 'y'.
+    (True/False) Enable libvhost/vhost-cuse.
+If ovs commit is before vhost-cuse support was added, this should be set to 'False'.
+Defaults is 'True'.